takumawatari/material-budget-steel/README.md

 # steel_cycle_jp

-This repository contains system models and datasets exploring future steel flow consistent with a carbon budget.
+This repository contains system models and datasets exploring future steel flows consistent with a carbon budget.

 The details and results of this model are published as the following journal article: